THE MAGICIANS' CONVENTION

 Was it a prank?
 Was he hallucinating?
 Or were they real?
 Only one way to find out.
 He would sneak out across the street and find out for himself.

-GET THE E-BOOK FREE!
-Also available in paperback and hardback editions...
+Available in ebook, paperback and hardback editions...

 "Oh my goodness you had me from the first word and I could not put it down.
 What a wonderful journey with some fun new characters.
 Lots of great images, lots of action, lots of twists - what else could you want in a book?
 Answer absolutely nothing.
 I am so looking forward to reading the remaining books to the series.